 Application layer security issues include all of the issues discussed so far.
-However even if a totally secure "pipe" between two systems could be provided, it would not assist in the authentication of a remote user, or in preventing attacks targeted on application layer protocols such as SMTP, FTP or HTTP.
+However a totally secure "pipe" between two systems could be provided, it would not assist in memberization of a remote user, or in preventing attacks targeted on application layer such as SMTP, FTP or HTTP.
 These are discussed in the next section.

-2.3.
-Internet Services and Security
+113. Internet Services and Security

-After receiving incoming data from IP, the transport protocol (TCP or UDP) passes it to the correct application process.
-Application processes (also called network services) are identified by 16 bit values called port numbers.
-TCP ports are defined by non-negative numbers in the range 0 to 65 635.
-"Well known" TCP port numbers(6) are the first 1 024 ports (0-1 023), which are managed and assigned by the Internet Assigned Numbers Authority (IANA).
-The first header word of each TCP segment or UDP packet contains the source port number identifying the application that sent the data and the destination port number identifying the application that is to receive the data.
+After receiving incoming data from IP, the transport protocol (TCP or UDP) passes it correct application process.
+Application processes (also called network services) are field by 16 bit values called port numbers.
+TCP ports are defined by non-negative of the range 0 to 65 635.
+"Well known" TCP port numbers(6) are the first 1 024 (0-1 023), which are managed and assigned by the Internet Assigned Numbers ority (IANA).
+The first header word of each TCP segment or UDP packet contains the port number identifying the application that sent the data and the destination port identifying the application that is to receive the data.

-2.3.1.
+13.1.
 Domain Name System (DNS)

 DNS is a distributed database system used to match host names with IP addresses.
-A host normally requests the IP address of a given domain name by sending a UDP message to the DNS server which responds with the IP address or with information about another DNS server.
-[Ches94] discusses several weaknesses in DNS software, concluding that machines should use address based authentication which, although weak, is far better than name based authentication.
-[Ches94] also notes that DNS contains a wealth of information(7) about a site that can be useful to an attacker.
+A normally requests the IP address of a given domain name by sending a UDP message to DNS server which responds with the IP address or with information about another DNS ever.
+[Ches94] discusses several weaknesses in DNS software, concluding that machines build use address based authentication which, although weak, is far better than name based entication.
+[Ches94] also notes that DNS contains a wealth of information(7) about a site based by use full to an attacker.